genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 ..
 Maybe rename the app as "Test differential methylation in CpG sites" or "Analysis of DMRs"?

-**Action:** to identify differential methylation in single CpG sites ('a differentially methylated positions (DMP)') across groups of microarray assays from the normalized data.
+**Action:** to identify differential methylation in single CpG sites ('a differentially methylated positions (DMP)') across groups of microarray assays from the normalized data using linear models.
 Currently, 450k and EPIC Illumina's Methylation arrays are supported.

 The input data for this app is Infinium Methylation Normalization file obtained with